Podchaser Logo

 28:32

-God dealing with sin in swift ways because
+dealing with sin and swift ways because

 28:37

-Jesus wasn't here yet to deal with sin
+Jesus wasn't here yet to deal with sin.

-but some of it is also God
+But some of it is also God

 28:42

-being described by people that didn't have
+being described by people that didn't

 28:44

-the full picture I think of Job
+have the full picture.
+I think of

 28:46

-for example we know from Scripture
+Jobe, for example.
+We know from

-that the enemy was the one taking
+scripture that the enemy was

-God as responsible for it all so
+he saw God as responsible

-we see things like that in the
+for it all.
+So we see things like

 29:06

-we do the Apostle Paul
+now we do.
+The Apostle Paul

 29:08

-said that Jesus is the
+said that Jesus is

-invisible image of the
+the invisible image

 29:15